A joyful Santa Claus stands in a lively urban street in Belgrade at night, ringing a bell during Christmas time.

 Similar Posts

-• How to Find Unique Serbian Crafts in Belgrade?
+• How to Try Rakija, the Serbian National Drink, in Belgrade?

-• How to Attend the Belgrade Summer Festival?
+• How to Explore Belgrade by Bike?